chuan1994/PDF2HTMLWrap/README.md

 - output folder with the path to the directory you wish to store the output

 It will store the output HTML file with the name of the corresponding pdf.

+##For Developers
+This code functions by using a modification of the Apache PDFBox library.
+The modification was created by CSSBox, known as PDFtoHTML.

+PDFtoHTML is a standalone tool, this code wraps it to allow multiple input capabilities, with each input run on a separate thread for multi-tasking.

+The source code is explained below.

+###Package - main
+Responsible for starting and running extractor classes.